-Emily Daum has completed three seasons as head coach of the Trinity Tigers men’s and women’s cross country teams.
-She also serves as an assistant coach of Trinity’s track & field teams, focusing on distance runners.
+Former Tiger All-American Emily (Loeffler) Daum ‘09 is in her sixth season as head coach of the Trinity men’s and women’s cross country teams.
+Coach Daum also serves as an assistant coach of Trinity’s track & field teams, focusing on distance runners.

-She was the recipient of the NCAA Ethnic Minority and Women’s Internship Grant Program in 2009, which led to a two-year appointment as Coordinator of Marketing and Promotions, and Assistant to the Director of Athletics, and Sports Information Director.
+In 2009, Coach Daum was the recipient of the NCAA Ethnic Minority and Women’s Internship Grant Program, which led to a two-year appointment as Coordinator of Marketing and Promotions in Trinity’s Department of Athletics.
+She also served as the assistant to both the Director of Athletics and Sports Information Director.

-Coach Daum received a master’s degree in kinesiology in May 2011 from Texas A&M University-San Antonio.
-That same month, she married Jeremy Daum ‘08, a former Trinity cross country standout.
-The couple welcomed their daughter, Emma, into the world on March 22, 2015.
+Coach Daum earned a master’s degree in kinesiology in May 2011 from Texas A&M University-San Antonio.
+That same month, the former Emily Loeffler married Jeremy Daum ‘08, who was a Trinity cross country standout.
+He currently serves as the Tiger volunteer assistant coach.
+The couple welcomed their daughter, Emma, in March 2015.
+Their son, Ethan, was born in June 2017.

-The two coaches have turned in top performances at numerous road races, including San Antonio’s Rock ‘n’ Roll Marathon.
-Some of Coach Emily Daum’s personal bests on the track include a 16:33 in the 5,000m, a 9:41 in the 3,000m, and a 4:34 in the 1,500m.
+The “coaching couple” has turned in top performances at numerous road races, including San Antonio’s Humana Rock ‘n’ Roll Marathon.
+Some of Coach Emily Daum’s personal-best times on the track include a mark of 16:33 in the 5,000 meters, a 9:41 in the 3,000 meters, and a 4:34 in the 1,500 meters.